 Aerial Lift Operators: Tips for Getting Over a Fear of Heights

-For aerial lift operators, unsuccessfully getting over a fear of heights can make completing necessary tasks very difficult.
+For aerial lift operators, not knowing how to overcome a fear of heights can make completing necessary tasks very difficult.
 But being less productive isn’t the only negative that comes with having a fear of heights.
 If you struggle with this fear and are an aerial lift worker, you may also suffer from the fear of being in trouble with your boss or being let go as a result of your fear of heights.
 The stress over not wanting to lose your job can cause employees to either be reckless and rush to finish tasks in the effort to get them done, or not fully complete a task to finish it faster and get down to lower ground.
 A fear of heights can put yourself and other workers’ lives at risk if you are unable to complete a task fully, if you rush a task, or use methods covered outside of training.

 In the case of a fear of heights and all types of phobias, learning more about the fear and the ways you can prevent any mishaps can help you in getting over your fear of heights.
 When you know more about something, you take away the power it has over you because the mystery and confusion are dissipated.